thexdesk/essential-image-optimization/app/partials/book.md

 *   Delete layers that are invisible.
 *   Avoid any Photoshop or Illustrator effects.
 They can get converted to large raster images.
 *   Double check for any embedded raster images that aren’t SVG-friendly
 * Use a tool to optimize your SVGs.
 [SVGOMG](https://jakearchibald.github.io/svgomg/) is a super handy web-based GUI for [SVGO](https://github.com/svg/svgo) by Jake Archibald that I’ve found invaluable.
-If you use Sketch, the [SVGO Compressor plugin]([Sketch plugin for running SVGO](https://www.sketchapp.com/extensions/plugins/svgo-compressor/)) can be used when exporting to shrink the file size.
+If you use Sketch, the [Sketch plugin for running SVGO](https://www.sketchapp.com/extensions/plugins/svgo-compressor/) can be used when exporting to shrink the file size.

 <figure>
 <picture>